shogunprotocol/shogun-ai-core/docs/SHOGUN_CORE_AI_ARCHITECTURE.md

 ## Configuration

-The SPQR agent is configured through `configs/config.yaml` with the following key components:
+The shogun core ai is configured through `configs/config.yaml` with the following key components:

 - RPC endpoints for Rootstock and Flow
 - Protocol addresses for all integrations